Members' rights

 Members can share an idea that may benefit the corporation at a general meeting.
 This is called ‘proposing a resolution’.

-To do this, the member must give notice to the corporation beforehand.
-A certain number of members need to support the resolution to pass in the meeting.
+To do this, the member must give notice in writing to the corporation beforehand.
+A certain number of members are needed to give notice of the resolution and must sign the notice.

 Learn more about proposing resolutions.

-Meetings give members firsthand updates.
-They take part in discussions and make decisions at corporation meetings.
-It's a platform to voice opinions and contribute to decision-making.
+Meetings give members the opportunity to take part in discussions and make decisions about the corporation.
+Meetings provide members with a platform to voice opinions and contribute to decision-making.

 Members vote at meetings to: